tonyelhabr/bdb2021/README.md

 pick route combination is the same at both the snap and the throw.
-Without a clip of the actual play, it seems to me that the success of this play is probably attributable to a juke performed by Cooper Kupp (18) and/or overcommitting from Chidobe Awuzie (24), not space created as a result of his pick off the line with Robert Woods (17).
+Without a clip of the actual play, it seems to me that the success of this play is probably attributable to a juke performed by Cooper Kupp (18) and/or over-committing from Chidobe Awuzie (24), not space created as a result of his pick off the line with Robert Woods (17).

 ![](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/highest_epa_w_same_defender_pick_play.gif)